Alt+Shift collaborates with and supports ISDs to create sustainable change.

 - Attend virtual update meetings.

-How many days is Level 2 Instructor training?
+How many days is the Course Trainer Institute?

 This varies depending on the training.
 The time commitment ranges from 3 to 7 days, spread out over months, and may involve half days or virtual meetings.

 We recommend an initial team of 2-4 people.
-ISDs are encouraged to add instructors each year to keep the cohort at that level.
-Instructors become unavailable for a variety of reasons (change of job, change of availability, retirement, move out of district, etc.).
-Recruiting instructors each year helps ensure that instructors will be available.
+ISDs are encouraged to add trainers each year to keep the cohort at that level.
+Trainers become unavailable for a variety of reasons (change of job, change of availability, retirement, move out of district, etc.).
+Recruiting trainers each year helps ensure that trainers will be available.

-Why is Level 2 Instructor Training such a long process?
+Why is trainer preparation and certification such a long process?

 Changing one’s own instructional practices takes time.
 Being able to describe those new practices to others takes even longer.
-The Level 2 process offers instructors the time and opportunity to reflect, practice, and engage in continuous learning with a peer group.
+The trainer development process offers trainer candidates the time and opportunity to reflect, practice, and engage in continuous learning with a peer group.

 ISD Director Involvement is Critical